 Students frequently have personal issues they would like to discuss with someone.
-In addition to their advisor or any staff member, students may speak with the school's psychological consultant.
+In addition to their advisor or any staff member, students may speak with the school's psychological consultant (as may parents and staff).
 Should there be a need for extended counseling, the consultant or the school will recommend seeking those support services externally, at which point referrals can be offered as needed.
 Any requests from students or parents/guardians to meet with our psychological consultant can be made directly to the consultant, or through the Co-Head of School for Community.